Water and Wastewater Treatment

 OHP® Grade hydrogen peroxide is an environmentally safe grade of hydrogen peroxide specially developed for its use in OHP wastewater treatment plants or in Fenton chemical oxidation treatment processes for reduction of COD and TOC in wastewaters.
 A clear, transparent and slightly viscous liquid, it is completely miscible in water in all proportions.
 It has been proven stable at room temperature and it does not create residue when it decomposes into water and oxygen.

-Removal of iron – OxyPure is effective in oxidation and precipitation of iron, by oxidizing the iron to form dense solids, which are easily removed.
-Iron could otherwise discolor water, spot laundry, stain plumbing fixtures, and if bacteria were to grow, an abnormal taste, odor and biofouling could develop in the water system.
+Removal of iron: OxyPure® is effective in oxidation and precipitation of iron by oxidizing the iron to form dense, easily removable solids.
+Iron could otherwise discolor water, spot laundry, stain plumbing fixtures, and, if bacteria were to grow, cause an abnormal taste, odor, and biofouling of the water system.